-As a healthcare provider, we continue to follow COVID-19 IPC guidance from UKHSA for healthcare settings and the UK Government to ensure the safety of patients, staff and their loved ones.
-This includes the wearing of masks, social distancing and good hand hygiene in all of hospitals and community settings.
+As a healthcare provider, we continue to follow COVID-19 IPC guidance from UKHSA for healthcare settings and the UK Government (NHS England) to ensure the safety of patients, staff and their loved ones.
+This includes the wearing of masks, social distancing and good hand hygiene in all of hospitals and community settings when required.

-St Andrew's continue to follow the Health Security Agency (previously Public Health England) COVID-19 isolation guidance for patients in health and social care settings.
+St Andrew's follow the Health Security Agency (previously Public Health England) COVID-19 isolation guidance for patients in health and social care settings.

-Following new notifications from NHSE and the UKHSA, St Andrew's has undertaken a provider-led risk assessment and are pleased to advise the following changes to our Covid-19 management guidance.
+Following regular reviews of the number of Covid cases and outbreaks and in line with new notifications from NHSE and the UKHSA, St Andrew's currently advise the following Covid-19 management guidance.

-All new patient admissions will be screened on admission.
+If a patient is symptomatic they will be required to take a Lateral Flow Test (LFT).
 We use a triage tool and flowchart for treating a Covid-positive patient.
-If negative, the patient can end isolation, but if positive must be isolated.
+If negative, the patient can end isolation, but if positive the patient will be isolated.

 We have well-established and robust infection control procedures in place.
 These have been supplemented by specific COVID-19 procedures to assist our ward and community teams with patient care, in line with government and Public Health England advice.

 For patients who have been identified as ‘high risk’ (e.g. over 70, pre-existing health conditions etc.) additional individualised care plans are in place.